frutiger/bdemeta/README.md

 parse CMake files, it needs to be informed about such dependencies.
 The `extra_dependencies` block introduces a dependency from `<target7>` onto `<target8>`, `<target9>`, etc.

+### Plugin Tests

+Code that is intended to be loaded as a shared library or plugin into another program will often need symbols to provided by the hosting program.
+In order to facilitate testing of such libraries, these targets can be declared to require "plugin tests".

+`<target10>`, `<target11>`, etc. will have test drivers generated as shared libraries instead of standalone executables (assuming they are BDE-style targets).
+Some separate hosting program will be required to load and execute these tests.

 ## CMake